alfreimaz/mainwebsite/content/posts/articles/dynamicEssay.md

 \
 A final point to raise, which we have not yet addressed, is the nature of said pragmatic inferences.
 We assumed earlier that those were bound to the scene.
-Saying "Alice does not lie\" is akin to saying that "In the scene, the character of Alice does not lie\".
+Saying "Alice does not lie" is akin to saying that "In the scene, the character of Alice does not lie".
 We could also consider these inferences to be about the scene itself, of the meta kind mentioned above.
 In theory, that could be possible, but, and this strictly comes from personal experience with fiction and arts in general, it does not seem to be how people think of the content.
 We assume values and properties of the characters.
-There still are assumptions of the improvisers (for example that "the improvisers treat traumatic subjects appropriately\"), assumptions outside the scene, but those do not seem to produce the same kind of rejection.
+There still are assumptions of the improvisers (for example that "the improvisers treat traumatic subjects appropriately"), assumptions outside the scene, but those do not seem to produce the same kind of rejection.
 Forgetting a name will get a laugh, breaking a social rule will make people wince.